hashicorp/vault/website/source/guides/configuration/authentication.html.md

 `trusted entity`.
 The `trusted entity` delivers the Role ID and Secret ID to the client by separate means.

-For example, Terraform injects the Role ID onto the virtual machine.
+For example, Terraform as a trusted entity can deliver the Role ID onto the virtual machine.
 When the app runs on the virtual machine, the Role ID already exists on the virtual machine.

 ![AppRole auth backend workflow](assets/images/vault-approle-workflow2.png)